TVPR: Text-to-Video Person Retrieval and a New Benchmark

 \section{Conclusion}

-In this paper, we present a novel task called text-to-video person retrieval to address the problem of text-based person retrieval.
-We build a large-scale benchmark for text-to-video person retrieval, termed as Text-to-Video Person Re-identification (TVPReID) dataset, consisting of 6559 person videos and 13118 descriptions, which can be used for future research in this area.
-A Text-to-Video Person Retrieval Network (TVPRN) is proposed to fuse visual representations and motion representations of person videos, which can overcome temporal occlusion and lack of dynamic information in isolated frames.
-Experimental results demonstrate that our proposed TVPRN achieves state-of-the-art performance on the TVPReid dataset and TVPRN can serve as the baseline for future research in this area.
-The proposed TVPRN is able to effectively retrieve relevant person videos by natural language descriptions.
-These results highlight the potential of our approach for real-world applications, such as video surveillance and content-based video retrieval.
+In this article, we propose a new task, Text-to-Video Person Retrieval.
+Our purpose is to make up for the lack of dynamic features and occasionally occluded details in isolated images.
+Since there is no dataset or benchmark that describes person videos with natural language, we construct a large-scale cross-modal person video dataset, termed as {\bfseries T}ext-to-{\bfseries V}ideo {\bfseries P}erson {\bfseries R}e-identification ({\bfseries TVPReid}) dataset, which will be made publicly available to contribute to future research.
+On this basis, we proposed {\bfseries M}ultielement {\bfseries F}eature {\bfseries G}uided {\bfseries F}ragments Learning ({\bfseries MFGF}) strategy.
+Experimental results show that MFGF achieves state-of-the-art performance on the TVPReid dataset, and it is able to effectively retrieve relevant personal videos through natural language descriptions.
+These results highlight the potential of our approach in practical applications such as video surveillance and content-based video retrieval.

+\begin{acks} This work is partially supported by the National Natural Science Foundation of China (Grant No. 62101245), and Natural Science Research of Jiangsu Higher Education Institutions of China (21KJB520008). \end{acks}